Information and Policies

 The 1098-T provides information that a student and their families may need to complete their federal tax return.
 Your accountant, tax preparer, or the Internal Revenue Service (IRS) can best advise you in the utilization of the form when preparing your taxes.

-For more information about 1098-T, click visit our FAQ page.
+For more information/FAQ about 1098-T, please click here.

 Bursar's Office Information